2022 AFF U-18 Women's Championship

 The 2022 AFF U-18 Women's Championship was the 2nd edition of the AFF U-19 Women's Championship, an international women's youth football tournament organised by ASEAN Football Federation (AFF).
 It was hosted by Indonesia.

 Australia beat Vietnam 2–0 in the final for their first title in the championship.

-Participant teams
+Participating teams

-There was no qualification, and all entrants advanced to the final tournament.
+There was no qualification and all entrants advanced to the final tournament.
 The following teams from member associations of the AFF entered the tournament:

 Venues

 Matches were held in Jakabaring Sport City, with Gelora Sriwijaya Stadium as the main venue and Jakabaring Athletic Field as the alternate venue.